echo-lalia/MicroHydra/CONTRIBUTING.md

 ## Code, comments, and formatting

-As mentioned above, MicroHydra was originally created quickly and messily.
-Not all of these suggestions are fully implemented in existing code, but these are goals for future code in MicroHydra.
+*As mentioned above, MicroHydra was originally created quickly and messily.
+Not all of these suggestions are fully implemented in existing code, but these are goals for future code in MicroHydra.*

-####
+#### Comment heavily!
+As MicroHydra is intended to be accessible and approachable, I highly recommend using many comments in your code!
+It takes only a small amount of extra storage, uses no memory at all, and makes your code much more understandable for beginners.
+I'm a particular fan of using large, flashy, blocks of comments to split code into sections, and adding comments which explain why one piece of code might be using a different approach than you would first expect.

+#### Be mindful of unneeded object creation, and memory fragmentation
+ - Memory fragmentation can be an issue with MicroPython, but can be improved by [avoiding unnecessary object creation])(https://docs.micropython.org/en/latest/reference/constrained.html#execution-phase), and sometimes with [controlled garbage collection](https://docs.micropython.org/en/latest/library/gc.html)
+ - Using an underscore alongside the 'const()' declaration for a MicroPython constant [prevents it from being allocated, and saves memory](https://docs.micropython.org/en/latest/develop/optimizations.html#variables), but also prevent them from being accessed as a global variable, or from outside the module they are declared in.

+*For more, take a look at the MicroPython documentation for [speed](https://docs.micropython.org/en/latest/reference/speed_python.html#maximising-micropython-speed), [memory managment](https://docs.micropython.org/en/latest/develop/memorymgt.html), and [optimizations](https://docs.micropython.org/en/latest/develop/optimizations.html)*